The Orville: Marketing

 On May 15, 2017, the Fox Broadcasting Company released the first trailer of The Orville as part of their upcoming slate of television series including the X-Men series The Gifted and the supernatural sitcom Ghosted.
 To promote the series, Fox organized a panel at the 2017 San Diego Comic-Con on July 22 featuring cast members Seth MacFarlane, Adrianne Palicki, Scott Grimes, Penny Johnson Jerald, Peter Macon, Halston Sage, J. Lee, Mark Jackson and Chad Coleman, and producers David A. Goodman and Brannon Braga.
 In addition, Fox established an Orville Space Training Station at the Hilton San Diego Bayfront Law with a "Cryopreservation program" for fans.

 On July 22, 2018, Fox released the trailer for the second season of The Orville at the 2018 San Diego Comic-Con.
-To promote the series, Fox sponsored a series of Orville-themed pedi-cabs for people attending the San Diego Comic Con.
+To promote the series, Fox sponsored a series of Orville-themed pedi-cabs for people attending San Diego Comic-Con.
 In addition, Goodman moderated a Q&A panel on July 21 at the Comic Con alongside cast members MacFarlane, Palicki, Jerald, Grimes, Braga and Jon Cassar.

 Release

 New episodes aired Thursdays on Fox during the 2017–18 season.
 On November 2, 2017, Fox renewed the series for a second season, which premiered on December 30, 2018.
 Fox renewed the series for a third season that was originally scheduled to be released on Hulu late in 2020.
 The third season titled as The Orville: New Horizons premiered on June 2, 2022.

-The Orville is available for streaming in the United States on through Hulu, Disney+, Amazon Prime, and the iTunes Store.
-In Canada, the series is available on Disney+ and was aired on Citytv (former home of entries in the Star Trek franchise from Star Trek: The Next Generation to Star Trek: Enterprise).
+The Orville is available for streaming in the United States on through Hulu, Amazon Prime, and the iTunes Store.
+In Canada, the series is available on Disney+ and was aired on Citytv.
 In the United Kingdom, the series is available on Disney+.
-In Australia, The Orville is available on the television channel SBS Viceland and streams on SBS On Demand and Disney+ Star.
-In New Zealand, the first two seasons are available on Disney+, while the third season is available on the free TVNZ+ streaming service and the TVNZ Duke channel.
+In Australia, The Orville is available on the television channel SBS Viceland and most of season 3 streams on SBS On Demand and the complete series on Disney+ Star.
+The series is also available in New Zealand, on Disney+.